alexchavez01/juniorIS/README.md

 ## Purpose

 The primary goal of this website is to effectively communicate my skills and experiences to potential employers, clients, and colleagues in the industry.
 It serves as a digital footprint that encapsulates my personal and professional identity.

+## Code

+To view the code that I have created, please follow src/app then components.
+Each file in components is what I coded.
+And the file, pages.js, in src/app as well.

 ## Trouble